lukaschadima/fem-burgers-equation/README.md

-The project implements a spatial discretization with Lagrange finite elements of arbitrary order, combined with a range of time-stepping schemes — from simple Euler methods up to high-order fully implicit and IMEX Runge-Kutta schemes — and includes convergence and stability studies comparing them.
+The project implements a spatial discretization with Lagrange finite elements of arbitrary order, combined with a range of time-stepping schemes — from simple Euler methods up to high-order fully implicit and IMEX Runge-Kutta schemes — and includes convergence and stability studies comparing them. `spectral-methods/` holds an earlier, alternative approach to the same problem using Chebyshev collocation instead of finite elements — see below.

 ## The problem